Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 \subsection{Effective shallow circuits}

 In the previous Subsection~\ref{sub:local}, we have shown that local expectation values can have a large variance in the presence of non-unital noise.
 In this subsection, we identify even more compelling consequences of this feature.
 We show that such large variance can only be due to the last few layers of the circuit.
-Specifically, we prove that the layers preceding the last $\Theta(\log(n))$ do not significantly affect Pauli expectation values.
+Specifically, we prove that the layers preceding the last $\Theta(\log(n))$ do not significantly affect observable expectation values.
+Let us start with proving the following proposition valid for Pauli expectation values.

 \begin{proposition} Let $P\in \{I,X,Y,Z\}^{\otimes n}$, let $\rho$ and $\sigma$ be quantum states, and let $L$ be depth of the noisy circuit $\Phi$ defined in Eq.~\eqref{eq:randcirc}.
 Then, we have

 where the parameter $c$ is defined in Eq.~\eqref{eq-noise_value}. \end{proposition} \begin{proof} By removing the last layer of single qubits gates and using Lemma~\ref{le:mixham}, we have